 This is something that we’ve discussed at great length on our own podcast (Digital Marketing From The Coalface), but it’s also just generally solid advice for anyone selling online.

-Focus on being useful, demonstrate expertise, and the rest should sort itself out.
+Focus on being useful, and demonstrate expertise, and the rest should sort itself out.

 What About The Content That’s Already On My Site?